IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-We make a minimal SSH connection and check for success with a return code of 0.
+You make a minimal SSH connection and check for success with a return code of 0.

 ```bash